aarontimko/alexis-project/README.md

 1. **Action_Handler**: SSH configuration --> Leave "/run/secrets" as the directory where Docker will place your key.
 But `ssh_key` and `ssh_user` should match your authentication key in `github_docker-compose.yaml`
 1. **Remote systems**: be sure to configure your `ssh_user` and corresponding `ssh_key` on remote systems

 ### Versions

 v1.01 - Initial commit

 # Diagrams and Concepts

-This section describes the Alexis stack in greater detail and will explain the thought process behind the design.
+This section describes the Alexis stack in greater detail, includes diagrams, and explains the concepts behind the design.

 ## Detail of Simple Run